crystal-ball/componentry/guides/v3 Migration.md

   props to work with any lists, eg `.list-unstyled`.
 This also reflects the evolution from a Bootstrap implementation, to a sensible defaults/naming library.
+- The `.focus` classes have been removed from the `Button` styles.
+Any focus should be handled using the `:focus` psuedo selector, and elements should be programaticaly focused.
+- The library no longer alters the default browser focus styles.
+Outlines are left as defaults, and a utility method `setup-outline-handlers` has been added that will suppress focus outlines in an accessible manner for mouser and touch users only.
+This has also cleaned up much of the original Button box-shadow styles.

 ## Updates